tstephen/knowprocess.com/wp-content/plugins/google-apps-login/readme.txt

 = Website and Upgrades =

-Please see our website [http://wp-glogin.com/](http://wp-glogin.com/?utm_source=Login%20Readme%20Website&utm_medium=freemium&utm_campaign=Freemium) for more information about this free plugin and extra features available in our Premium and Enterprise upgrades, plus support details, other plugins, and useful guides for admins of WordPress sites and Google Apps.
+Please see our website [https://wp-glogin.com/](https://wp-glogin.com/?utm_source=Login%20Readme%20Website&utm_medium=freemium&utm_campaign=Freemium) for more information about this free plugin and extra features available in our Premium and Enterprise upgrades, plus support details, other plugins, and useful guides for admins of WordPress sites and Google Apps.

-The [Premium and Enterprise versions](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20PremEnt&utm_medium=freemium&utm_campaign=Freemium) eliminate the need to manage user accounts in your WordPress site - everything is synced from Google Apps instead.
+The [Premium and Enterprise versions](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20PremEnt&utm_medium=freemium&utm_campaign=Freemium) eliminate the need to manage user accounts in your WordPress site - everything is synced from Google Apps instead.

-If you are building your organization's intranet on WordPress, try out our [All-In-One Intranet plugin](http://wp-glogin.com/intranet/?utm_source=Login%20Readme%20AIOI&utm_medium=freemium&utm_campaign=Freemium).
+If you are building your organization's intranet on WordPress, try out our [All-In-One Intranet plugin](https://wp-glogin.com/intranet/?utm_source=Login%20Readme%20AIOI&utm_medium=freemium&utm_campaign=Freemium).

 == Screenshots ==

-1. User login screen can work as normal or via Google's authentication system
+1. User will get different styles options for login with google button
-2. Login to Google account - only if not already logged in to Google within the browser
+2. User login screen can work as normal or via Google's authentication system
-3. First time only grant permissions for Google to connect to the WordPress site
+3. Login to Google account - only if not already logged in to Google within the browser
 4. Admin obtains two simple codes from Google to set up - easy instructions to follow

 == Frequently Asked Questions ==

 = How can I obtain support for this product? =

-Full support is available if you purchase the appropriate license from the author via: [http://wp-glogin.com/glogin/](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20Premium&utm_medium=freemium&utm_campaign=Freemium)
+Full support is available if you purchase the appropriate license from the author via: [https://wp-glogin.com/glogin/](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20Premium&utm_medium=freemium&utm_campaign=Freemium)

 Please feel free to email [contact@wp-glogin.com](mailto:contact@wp-glogin.com) with any questions, as we may be able to help, but you may be required to purchase a support license if the problem is specific to your installation or requirements.